kynan/fenics14/slides.md

 ## Applying boundary conditions

-* Applied in a way that preserves symmetry of the operator
+* Always applied in a way that preserves symmetry of the operator
-* Zeroing of matrix rows/columns during assembly, requires BCs
+* Zeroing of matrix rows/columns during assembly, requires boundary DOFs
 * Leverage PETSc to avoid costly zeroing of CSR columns
-  * on assembly, set row/column indices of boundary values to negative values
+  * on assembly, set row/column indices of boundary DOFs to negative values
-  * instruct PETSc to drop contributions, leaving a 0 in the assembled matrix
+  * instructs PETSc to drop contributions, leaving a 0 in assembled matrix

 --